-- 1. You must wear gloves made of at least abrasion-resistant material to cover your hands and fingers. - 2.
+- 1. It is recommended that your hands and fingers be covered by abrasion-resistant material, but is not required. - 2.
 There are extra requirements for Cut and Thrust fencing: - (a) You must wear gloves with at least resilient padding that protect the back of your hands and fingers, and your arm to 2.5 cm above the bend of your wrist. - (b) If at least one combatant is using a two-handed sword, you need to wear gloves with rigid material that protect the back of your hands and fingers, and your arm to 2.5 cm above the bend of your wrist. - (c) The coverage for a) and b) can include a combination of gauntlets, the guard of your sword, or a shield or buckler, as long as these prevent a reasonable percussive blow from contacting the bones of the hand and wrist. - (d) A shield alone is not sufficient in Lochac, since it covers only the back of the hand, but not the wrist, fingers or thumb.